There is nothing more powerful than knowing you’re not alone in the day to day challenges.

 Stephanie wanted to share before and after pictures of her transition.

-Henrietta wanted to share pictures of herself during her transition.
+Saoirse wanted to share before and after pictures of her transition.

 In a recent Instagram post, poet @reecelyons_ revealed that, since it was published by the i-newspaper, her performance at the Roundhouse has been shared more than 1.5 million times.